 Building on the success in Los Angeles, other cities in the United States began developing coalitions and creating CBAs.
 In Milwaukee, several parties owned a block of land, both public and private, with excellent development potential.
 No single developer or owner existed to negotiate with, and a coalition formed campaigning for the government to adopt a CBA county policy outlining clauses that would apply to any developer who eventually purchased and build on this land.
 Called the Park East Redevelopment Compact, it faced several setbacks in negotiations and court battles.
 Still, the successes springing from that collective power demonstrated the potential of CBAs and helped fuel their continued growth across North America.

 Though having started a couple of decades ago in the United States, CBAs are still a relatively new concept that is slowly spreading to Canada.
 In 2010, the Vancouver Olympic Village was built under a CBA.
 The negotiating body was created by pre-existing tripartite agreements between the federal, provincial, and municipal governments.
 Since then, the Community Benefit Movement has evolved in British Columbia.
 On July 16, 2018, Premier John Horgan announced that crucial infrastructure projects would be built under a new Community Benefits Agreement (CBA) protocol.
 The protocol includes quotas for apprentices, preferential hiring of women and Indigenous workers, and a stipulation that workers on the projects must be unionized.
 BC has moved forward with mandating CBAs and Union Trade employment in all significant provincially-funded infrastructure.
 Further legislation passed by the BC government set up a crown corporation to manage government building projects and CBAs.
-The City of Vancouver and other municipalities in BC are also undertaking CBAs in all local procurement and development in their cities.

 The Previous Ontario government took note of the successes and gaining popularity of CBAs and subsequently passed Bill 6, which mandated some form of Community Benefits for all significant government of Ontario infrastructure projects.
 The Toronto Community Benefits Network (TCBN) was able to capitalize on this legislation in the construction of the Eglinton Crosstown LRT, the Finch-West LRT.
 Community Benefits Conversations were underway by the HCBN around Hamilton's Light Rail Project before the cancellation.
 The City of Toronto has added a social procurement bylaw and recently created a bylaw to incorporate CBAs into the City's future construction projects.